 Quick Answer

-Small business insurance is essential in 2026 because it protects companies from financial losses due to lawsuits, property damage, cyberattacks, and employee injuries.
-As of March 31, 2026, the average small business general liability policy costs $42 per month, and 40% of small businesses will face a liability claim within the next 10 years.
+Small business insurance is crucial in 2023 as it protects businesses from financial losses due to lawsuits, property damage, cyberattacks, and employee injuries.
+As of March 31, 2023, the average small business general liability policy costs $42 per month, and 40% of small businesses will face a liability claim within the next 10 years.

 Key Takeaways